sdoxsee/sdoxsee.github.io/blog/_posts/2020-01-06-stop-overloading-jwts-with-permission-claims.md

 featured: true
 ---

-Really.
-Don't do it.
+Here's why...

 {% include toc %}

 # TL;DR

-The authorization that OAuth2 provides is really a subset of true authorization.
+The authorization that OAuth2 provides is likely a subset of all the authorization you need.
 OAuth2 deals with what I call "**identity authorization**".
-I think that we've often misunderstood this by trying to make OAuth2 do more authorization than it's supposed to by customizing JWT access tokens (that should be about "identity") with application-specific roles and permissions that really shouldn't be there.
+I think that we've often misunderstood authorization by trying to make OAuth2 do more authorization than it's supposed to by customizing JWT access tokens (that should be about "identity") with application-specific role and permission claims that don't belong there.

 # Authentication and authorizaion